-If quotations are made from the Christian Recorder, The National Baptist, The Louisianian, The Watchman, or any other colored periodical by any white publication, it is on account of some purpose of its own and not because of any respect the white publication may have for the rank or standing of those colored papers.
-None of those colored papers are in a position to force themselves upon the notice of their white confreres, unless, perhaps, they do so as mendicants.
+If quotations are made from the Christian Recorder, The National Baptist, The Louisianium, The Watchman, or any other colored periodical by any white publication, it is on account of some purpose of its own freres, unless, perhaps, they do so as mendicants.

+Digitized by INTERNET ARCHIVE Original from LIBRARY OF CONGRESS and not because of any respect the white publication may have for the rank or standing of those colored papers.
+None of those colored papers are in a position to force themselves upon the notice of their white con-